bradlet/cpptrees/README.md

 > Note: This likely requires administrator privileges.
 4. Include the library in whatever .cpp file you'd like to use it in.

+**ALTERNATIVELY JUST #include "tree.h" WITH tree.cpp AND tree.h IN THE CWD IF YOU WANT TO USE THIS WITHOUT THE HASTLE OF INSTALLING AS A LIBRARY (OR DON'T HAVE ADMIN PRIVELEGES)**

 ## How to use

 If you know how to use the average STL container, you can use cpptrees.